hgedia/blog.nil.foundation-hg/_posts/2021-11-01-solana-ethereum-bridge-design.md

 There is a work-in-progress demo version at [https://verify.solana.nil.foundation](https://verify.solana.nil.foundation).
-It allows to get a general feeling of those 4 core steps.
+It allows you to get a general feeling of those 4 core steps.
 They are supposed to be done automatically in actual applications, but for now they matter.

 In case you're in for deep technical details, you can consider reading the paper